Aeldrion/Iris/README.md

 # Including Iris in your data pack

-## How to add Iris to your own data pack
+## How to

 To add Iris to your data pack, copy the `iris` namespace folder to your own data pack folder.
 Also copy the `minecraft` namespace folder or, if your pack uses the `#minecraft:load` function tag, make sure to include `iris:setup/load`.

+## Crediting

 Crediting is not required, but if you wish to credit me nonetheless, you can do so with the following notice wherever you please:

 > Uses Iris by Aeldrion \
 > https://github.com/Aeldrion/Iris \